2020 Amex EveryDay Credit Card Review – WalletHub Editors

 The ability to save a bundle on interest isn’t the only perk that Amex EveryDay provides.
 You also stand to receive a 10,000 points initial bonus and enjoy an above-average rewards structure that comes with a few qualifications.
 The 2 points per $1 that you’ll earn at U.S. supermarkets applies to just the first $6,000 spent each year.
 Otherwise, you’ll earn 1 point per $1 spent.
 You also need to make at least 20 purchases per month to qualify for a 20% monthly rewards bonus.

 Below, you can learn more about what the Amex EveryDay Credit Card will and will not add to your everyday life.

-- 0% Intro Financing For 15 Months: Amex EveryDay® starts you out in an interest-free environment, offering 0% intro APRs on new purchases and balance transfers for the first 15 months.
+- 0% Intro Financing For 15 Months: Amex EveryDay® starts you out in an interest-free environment, offering a 0% intro APR on new purchases for the first 15 months.
 This can take a lot of pressure off your wallet, provided you use it responsibly.
 That means only financing what you can afford to repay before regular rates take effect.
 You can use a credit card calculator to plan the monthly payments needed to get out of dodge in time.

 Above-Average Rewards: You will earn at least the market average for a points credit card when using Amex EveryDay®, as it provides a minimum of 1 point per $1 spent.
 You also get an additional point on the first $6,000 in supermarket purchases that you make each year.
 And you'll receive a 20% bonus on all your earnings during months that you make at least 20 purchases.

-- Above-Average Regular APR: EveryDay’s regular APR can be anywhere from 15.24% to 26.24% (V), depending on your credit standing.
-Even if you get a rate at the low end of that range, it will still be above the market average for “excellent-credit” credit cards.
+- Above-Average Regular APR: EveryDay’s regular APR can be anywhere from 12.99% to 23.99% (V), depending on your credit standing.
+Even if you get a rate at the low end of that range, it might still be above the market average for “excellent-credit” credit cards.

 Other Things To Consider